Berg0162/Simcline-V2/README.md

  *   This device is identified with the name <SIM32>.
 You will see this only when connecting to Zwift on the
  *   pairing screens!
 Notice: Zwift extends device names with additional numbers for identification!
  *
- *
-Major redesign of the SIMCLINE code -- version 2.0
 */

 ```

 + Be aware of undesirebly <b>autoconnect</b> with your standard equipment setup using ANT+ or FTMS.
 The <b>FTMS-MITM</b> code will reach an error state that does not help you getting representative results during the reconnaisance!
 Only one client can control at the same time: 2 captains on one ship is a recipe for disaster!
 See for more info [Frequently Asked Questions](https://github.com/Berg0162/Simcline-V2/blob/main/docs/Frequently_Asked_Questions.md)

-The <b>FTMS_MITM</b> detects the Mac addresses and stores these in ESP32 NVS (Non-Volatile-Storage) for later use to unmistakingly establish a BLE connection with the targeted devices.<br>